an55555/DatePicker/README.md

 # DatePicker

 > A simple TimePicker component for VUE.
-Just simple demo For reference only
+Just simple demo for reference only

 ## Parametes